Himanshu-00/stable-diffusion-pytorch/README.md

   --prompt "Watercolor painting of a mountain landscape" \
   --input_image input.jpg \
   --strength 0.85 \
-  --sampler ddim # 'DDPM', 'Euler A' and more are  avaliable
+  --sampler ddpm # 'DDPM', 'Euler A' and more are  avaliable
 ```

 ## LICENSE